suu00k1459/OST/docs/STREAM_MINING_PIPELINES.md

 ```

 #### Message Format
-Each IoT reading is published as JSON:
+Each IoT reading is published as JSON with a single selected sensor metric per device:
 ```json
 {
   "device_id": "device_127",